sumotoy/DigisparkArduinoIntegration/libraries/DigisparkRcSeq/Readme.md

 * **Multi-switch:**
-	* Up to 8 digital pins drived from a single RC channel
+	* Up to 8 digital pins driven from a single RC channel
 		* using the stick of the transmitter
 		* using 8 push-buttons in place of the stick potentiometer